wikitops/ansible_kibana/README.md

 # Ansible : Playbook Kibana

-The purpose of this project is to deploy a simple Kibana client on Vagrant with some default value.
-The deployment can be baremetal, on Docker or on Kubernetes / Openshift.
+The aim of this project is to deploy Kibana on Vagrant instances.

 ## Getting Started